-Perception of the stock has not changed since last year's assessment (estimated SSB in 2019 is 1.2 % lower in this year's assessment).
-Results of exploratory runs by another model match with those of XSAM.
+Perception of the stock has not changed since last year's assessment (estimated SSB in 2020 is 1.8% higher in this year's assessment).

-Historically, the size of the stock has shown large variations and dependency on the irregular occurrence of very strong year classes.
+Historically, the size of the stock has shown large variations and dependence on the irregular occurrence of very strong year classes.
 Between 1998 and 2004 the stock produced several strong year classes which lead to an increase in SSB until 2009.
 Since then, SSB has declined due to absence of strong year classes in 2005-2015.
-The 2016 year-class is however, estimated to be well above average in the 2020 assessment.
+The 2016 year class is however, estimated to be well above average in the 2021 assessment and resulted in an increase in SSB from 2020 to 2021.
+SSB is, however, predicted to decrease in 2023 even if the management strategy (F=0.14) is applied in 2022.

 Between 1999 and 2018, catches were regulated through an agreed management.
-However, since 2013, a lack of agreement by the Coastal States on their share in the TAC has led to unilaterally set quotas which together are higher than the TAC indicated by the management plan resulting in steeper reduction in the SSB than otherwise.
+However, since 2013, a lack of agreement by the Coastal States on their share in the TAC has led to unilaterally set quotas which together are higher than the TAC indicated by the management strategy resulting in steeper reduction in the SSB than otherwise.